boldflight/BibleConverter/test_EPUB/output/1kings.md

 [34] He also made two doors out of wood from evergreens; each door had two folding leaves.
 [35] He carved cherubim, palm trees, and flowers in bloom and plated them with gold, leveled out over the carvings.
 [36] He built the inner courtyard with three rows of chiseled stones and a row of cedar beams.
-[37] In the month of Ziv in the fourth year of Solomon’s reign the foundation was laid for the Lord’s temple.
+[37] In the month of Ziv in the fourth year of Solomon’s reign the foundation was laid for the **Lord**’s temple.
 [38] In the eleventh year, in the month of Bul (the eighth month) the temple was completed in accordance with all its specifications and blueprints.
 It took seven years to build.

 ## Chapter 7